-It's critical you have feelings for your characters as soon as possible else what happens to them has no emotional impact, which means you have no interest in the story. (e.g., In 'Eve in the Sky,' a young African girl is introduced playing with a Hula Hoop.
-Inside her father's compound, she entertains herself, spinning the Hula-Hoop around her waist.
-Nearby her father is repairing a bicycle for an Islamic custom, which speaks harshly about the girl's activities.
+It's critical you have feelings for your characters as soon as possible else what happens to them has no emotional impact, which means you have no interest in the story. (e.g., In 'Eve In The Sky' a young African girl is introduced playing with a Hula Hoop.
+Inside her father's compound she entertains herself spinning the Hula-Hoop around her waist.
+Nearby her father is repairing a bicycle for an Islamic custom who speaks harshly about the girl's activities.
 He insists the father reprimands her.
-Her father tells the girl to stop, which calms the man's anger.
-After the man leaves, the father tells his daughter she can still play with the Hula-Hoop but not in front of Islamic customers.
-The emotions we feel are our compassion for the girl knowing that in life, she will be treated poorly in the culture we're encountering.
-We also feel empathy for the father, knowing his dilemma at restricting his daughter's freedom.
+Her father tells the girl to stop which calms the man's anger.
+After the man leaves the father tells his daughter she can still play with the Hula-Hoop but not in front of Islamic customers.
+The emotions we feel is our compassion for the girl knowing that in life she will be treated poorly in the culture we're encountering.
+We also feel empathy for the father, knowing his own dilemma at restricting his daughter's freedom.
 From then on, we worry about what might happen to this young girl as she sits outside on the street next to a terrorist's compound selling bread - a compound the Americans and British are about to destroy with a drone missile.)
 Replace Dialogue With Action (Exercise #7) A movie is a visual, audio depiction of a story.
-The concept of a single picture is worth a thousand words should apply, in which case, load as many visual images into your story as much as possible.
+The concept of a single picture is worth a thousand words should apply, in which case load as many visual images into your story as much as possible.
 What to Do:

-Remove dialogue and replace it with action.
-Go through your script and using your imagination, see how much dialogue can be replaced by action.
+Remove Dialogue and replace with Action.
+Go through your script and using your imagination see how much Dialogue can be replaced by Action.
 Why:

-'One Picture Is Worth A Thousand Words' The images evoked by action engages the reader/audience more than dialogue.
-Dialogue should be a supplement to visual action and not used as a crutch for lack of imagination.
-Add Rhythm To Dialogue and Action (Exercise #8) For a reader/audience to more successfully engage in your screenplay, it must flow with the appropriate a rhythm for what is occurring in your story at the moment.
+'One Picture Is Worth A Thousand Words' The images evoked by Action engages the reader/audience more than Dialogue.
+Dialogue should be a supplement to Visual Action and not used as a crutch for a lack of imagination.
+Add Rhythm To Dialogue and Action (Exercise #8) For a reader/audience to more successfully engage in you screenplay, it must flow with the appropriate a rhythm for what is occurring in your story at the moment.
 What to Do:

 Read your screenplay out loud.
-Change words as needed to create a rhythm in the dialogue and action that connects with the reader/audience.
+Change words as needed to create a rhythm in the Dialogue and Action that connects with the reader/audience.
 Why:

-Just like words sung in a song resonate with the listener, so does the rhythms of well-structured dialogue and action.
-Rhythms in dialogue help engage the reader/audience in what is taking place.
-Poor awkward dialogue disengages the reader/audience because it is more difficult to process.
-This also applies to your action descriptions for a reader/actor/producer/investor.
+Just like words sung in a song resonate with the listener, so does the rhythms of well-structured Dialogue and Action.
+Rhythms in Dialogue help engage the reader/audience in what is taking place.
+Poor awkward Dialogue disengages the reader/audience because it is more difficult to process.
+This also applies to your Action descriptions for a reader/actor/producer/investor.

-Importance of First Dozen Pages (Example)

-First Dozen Pages Analysis

-'P.E.T.A. - People Eating Tasty Animals'

-Title: